turbot/steampipe-plugin-alicloud/docs/tables/alicloud_ecs_zone.md

+---
+title: "Steampipe Table: alicloud_ecs_zone - Query Alibaba Cloud Elastic Compute Service Zones using SQL"
+description: "Allows users to query Alibaba Cloud Elastic Compute Service Zones, providing detailed information about each zone's availability and capabilities."
+---

-# Table: alicloud_ecs_zone
+# Table: alicloud_ecs_zone - Query Alibaba Cloud Elastic Compute Service Zones using SQL

-A zone is a physical area with independent power grids and networks in a region.
-Zones within the same region have access to each other, but faults within a single zone will not affect the others.
+Alibaba Cloud Elastic Compute Service (ECS) provides fast memory and flexible compute power.
+An ECS Zone is a physical area with independent power grids and networks inside an Alibaba Cloud region.
+Zones are designed to ensure that failures are isolated within Zones and are physically separated within a typical metropolitan region.

+## Table Usage Guide

+The `alicloud_ecs_zone` table provides insights into the zones within Alibaba Cloud Elastic Compute Service (ECS).
+As a system administrator, explore zone-specific details through this table, including zone availability, network type, and resource specifications.
+Utilize it to uncover information about zones, such as their capacities and capabilities, the network types they support, and the resources available within them.

 ## Examples